This post may contain affiliate links.

 • Mayonnaise: Just enough to add richness and body.
 If you prefer, sour cream is a good swap, it’ll be slightly tangier.
 For a lighter version, you can reduce the mayo and increase the yogurt.

-• Fresh Dill: Fresh is strongly preferred here.
+• Fresh Dill: Fresh herbs are strongly preferred here.
+Adding fresh dill is the star of the show.
 It gives the dressing a bright, grassy flavor that dried dill can’t fully replicate.
-If fresh isn’t available, use 1 to 1.5 teaspoons dried and give the dressing extra time to rest so the flavor develops.
+If fresh dill weed isn’t available, use 1 to 1.5 teaspoons dried and give the dressing extra time to rest so the flavor develops.

 • Lemon Juice + Zest: The juice adds brightness and helps thin the dressing to a pourable consistency.
 The zest punches up the lemon flavor without adding more liquid, don’t skip it.